buntine/wrestlers-adapter/README.md

   - Songs on the Sonos
   - Slack messages on entrance
-  - Standup ttendance / lateness logging
+  - Standup attendance / lateness logging
   - Slack bot to determine if someone is currently in the office

 Mapping of MAC address to Human is left to the web service.